• Page 1 Chronology

 Figures from history:

-Marie Louise Baldwin Bottineau ca. 1910-15 American University law school graduate.
+Marie Louise Baldwin Bottineau or N-Dan-Sis (daughter of a chief) ca.1910-15 American University law school graduate.

 wikicommons